DavidPhillipOster/imageKitScanner/README.md

 ![](images/screenshot.png)

-Since the app is sandboxed, you can really only write to its container directory, but this version opens the resulting scan in **Preview** when done.
+Since the app is sandboxed, you can really only write to its container directory, Pictures, or Downloads, but this version opens the resulting scan in **Preview** when done.

 ## License